 I took that filter and, like the doors, removed it from its purpose, and gave it the opportunity to have another.

-Folding these used bandanas into lotus shapes reminded me of the folded paper games I played as a girl- the ones that were supposed to tell us our futures- Would we get married, how many children would we have, whether or not we’d be rich and so forth.
-Several people who came to the installation commented on how they were reminded of this same childhood activity.
+Folding these used bandanas into lotus shapes reminded me of the folded paper games I played as a girl- the ones that were supposed to tell us our futures- would we get married, how many children would we have, whether or not we’d be rich and so forth.
+People who came to the installation commented on how they were reminded of this same childhood activity.

 Making this work separates me from the part of myself driven by thought.
 It offers silence as I detail the surfaces, crease the folds and combine things that seem unrelated.
 By mixing these used objects of medical necessity with paint and narrative I hope to give them alternative and less expected ways to be seen and experienced, much like my family and me.

 One Step Removed was shown at Flux Art Space in Long Beach, CA. This installation is available for travel and expansion.

 Artists have been using readily available materials for as long as there have been artists.
 Someone asked me if I bought the syringes I used to make Check Residuals.
 The answer is, no. While they are not what typically comes to mind, when talking about materials that are readily available, they are my readily available materials, used daily to tube feed my son.
 I have cleaned, stored and collected them for many years.
 I've always found them of value- not just for their originally intended function, but for their materiality.
 When I sold my house and moved, I tossed several of the saved stash away and was, later, sorry for that.

 I'm not trying to change the identity of these medical objects by turning them into art.
 First of all, I already see them as art.
 What I want, is for you to identify with them, even if you have never had to experience them intimately, the way I do.